 - Mission statement

 - Outside the box

 - Touch base

 - Vision statement

-Feel free to add to this list – new business buzzwords are being created (and abused) all the time!
+This is not an exhaustive list - new business buzzwords are being created (and abused) all the time!

 The Problem With Slang

 Slang is “informal language consisting of words and expressions that are not considered appropriate for formal occasions; often vituperative or vulgar” or “the characteristic language of a particular group” (HyperDictionary).
 So on the one hand, your listener may not understand what’s said because he isn’t a member of the selective group that knows that lingo; on the other, he may understand it very well but be offended by it.

 Another problem with using slang speech to attempt to communicate is that many of us tend to get trapped in slang time warps.
 Unless you live in a house with teenagers or are currently attending a post-secondary educational institute, the slang you’re trying to use is probably hopelessly out of date.
 (Remember the phrase, “far out”?
 Or “lame”?
 If you do, don’t admit it to anyone!)

 Acronyms are abbreviations formed from the first letters of each word of a phrase that is sometimes used as words in themselves.
 They’re popular because basically we’re a lazy bunch and using a set of initials rather than writing or saying several words saves effort.
 Some common ones are: